fsharp/fslang-design/CoreLibraryFunctions.md

 The proposal below is to complete the matrix for List, Array and Seq w.r.t. functional collection functions.

-If a ✓ symbol is present it indicates the code proposal has been reviewed and appears ready to  pull

 ## Regular functional functions